Last Updated on June 22, 2022

 Professor Dan Matheson is the Director of the Sport and Recreation Management program (B.S./M.A.) at the University of Iowa, where he also teaches courses in Sports Law and Baseball Salary Arbitration.
 Prior to his career in academia, Dan Matheson worked for the NCAA and the New York Yankees, where he won four World Series rings and was Director of Baseball Operations from 1998 - 2001.

-John: If you could, maybe just start by telling us a bit about your career and your trajectory to becoming the director of sport and recreation management at the University of Iowa.
+Professor, could you telling us a bit about your career and your trajectory to becoming the director of sport and recreation management at the University of Iowa?

 When I finished my sport management degree I decided I would go to law school.
 During law school, I stayed connected to baseball and thought about working in a non-traditional legal career and taking my legal training back into baseball.
 But I wanted to work in baseball operations.
 During my last semester at law school, I was able to get a spring training internship with the New York Yankees.
 That internship went very well so they gave me a job offer to join the baseball operations player development and scouting division.